whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 - My motto - Theory subjects are fun and interesting so help to make it fun and simpler.
 - Its a never-ending learning.

-### Acheivements
+### 🏆Acheivements as a Teaching Assistant

-I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023 were actually implemented in Spring 2024.
+- I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023 were actually implemented in Spring 2024.

+- I planned to continue a studying stress among students for this course to make sure students take advantage of opportunities provided to help them.
+So I work on this as part of **Teaching as a Research (TAR) course** is part of CIRTL, taught by Instructors Kristin Winet and Byron Richard Hempel.

 ### My contributions to this course as a Teaching Assistant during Fall 2023: